TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 #### A quick tip

-In express you can set and access various local variables throughout your entire app (even in views) with the `locals` object.
+In express, you can set and access various local variables throughout your entire app (even in views) with the `locals` object.
 We can use this knowledge to write ourselves a custom middleware that will simplify how we access our current user in our views.

-Middleware functions are simply functions that take the the `req` and `res` objects, manipulate them and pass them on through the rest of the app.
+Middleware functions are simply functions that take the `req` and `res` objects, manipulate them, and pass them on through the rest of the app.

 ~~~javascript
 app.use(function(req, res, next) {